Greater St. Louis Area Council: History

 The S-F Scout Ranch is home to the second largest privately owned man-made lake in the state of Missouri.
-The lake is an essential part of the aquatic program and was a primary goal held by the Ranch founders.
-This may be because of the failed attempt to create a lake at the Beaumont Scout Reservation.
+The lake is part of the aquatic program.
 When the land for the Ranch was discovered it did not have a lake.
-Fortunately, Mrs. Nims stepped in and donated the $55,000 dollars needed to dam the Wills Branch of the Little St. Francois River.
-She donated the money in memory of her husband Eugene D. Nims.
-He was the founder of Southwestern Bell Telephone and the lake bears his name.
+Mrs. Nims stepped in and donated the $55,000 (how much would this be in 2025 currency) needed to dam the Wills Branch of the Little St. Francois River.
+She donated the money to build the lake in name and memory of her late husband Eugene D. Nims, the founder of Southwestern Bell Telephone.
 The first attempt to dam the river failed.
 Sverdurp engineers designed a second dam that created the 270 acre lake.
 The lake has six miles (10 km) of shore line and seven coves.
-It is home to many aquatic program features.

-Huck's Cove

-S-F has its own water park.
-It is on the southern tip of Nim's Lake.
-This water park includes: two slides, and a play area with numerous aquatic games and activities.